pranshu1402/TicketManager/README.md

-# Ticket Manager : A simplified issue tracking app built React
+# Ticket Manager : A simplified issue tracking app built in ReactJs

 # Getting Started with `Ticket Manager`